raspibolt/raspibolt/guide/bonus/bitcoin/electrum-personal-server.md

     $ /home/bitcoin/.local/bin/electrum-personal-server --rescan /home/bitcoin/electrum-personal-server/config.cfg
     ```

-  * You can monitor the rescan progress in the Bitcoin Core logfile from a second SSH session:
+  * You can monitor the rescan progress in the Bitcoin Core log output from a second SSH session:
     ```sh
-    $ sudo tail -f /home/bitcoin/.bitcoin/debug.log
+    $ journalctl -f -u bitcoind
     ```

   * Run Electrum Personal Server again and connect your Electrum wallet from your regular computer.